Doctor Eggman: Naming

-The English instruction manual for his debut game Sonic the Hedgehog described the character's full name as "Doctor Ivo Robotnik", while the Japanese version's instruction manual for the same game called him "Doctor Eggman".
+The English instruction manual for his debut game Sonic the Hedgehog described the character's full name as "Doctor Ivo Robotnik", while the game's Japanese instruction manual called him "Doctor Eggman".
 It was not until 1999's Sonic Adventure that the character was called both "Eggman" and "Robotnik" in the English version, with the following English releases primarily referring to him as "Eggman".
 Yuji Naka has explained that "Robotnik" is the character's true last name, while "Eggman" is a nickname alluding to his shape.
-Since then, multiple English-language sources have acknowledged Ivo Robotnik as his true name and Eggman as his nickname, with Sonic Frontiers establishing his acceptance of the name "Eggman" as a way to defy Sonic's mockery of him.
-He also makes acceptance of the name "Eggman" in Sonic Generations when Classic Tails refers to Classic Eggman as "Dr. Robotnik", to which Eggman responds "Nobody calls me that anymore".
-The name "Robotnik" is occasionally acknowledged for the character's family and on rare occasions for the character himself, however, the name "Eggman" is predominantly used by SEGA in all of forms of media for the character.
+Since then, multiple English- and Japanese-language sources have acknowledged Robotnik or Ivo Robotnik as his true name and Eggman as his nickname, with Sonic Frontiers establishing his acceptance of the name "Eggman" as a way to defy Sonic's mockery of him.

-While no Japanese-language video game has directly referred to the character as Robotnik, less direct usages of the name have occurred, namely a brief appearance of the text "Robotnik Empire" in the background of a cutscene in Sonic Adventure 2 and the use of "ロボトニック社" ("Robotnik Corp.") as the name of his company in Sonic Riders.
-Eggman's true name was given as "Robotnik".
-(Note: The name was given its katakana form, ロボトニック (Hepburn: (Robotonikku)).)
-In 2022, the official web series TailsTube, in both English and Japanese audio, confirmed Eggman's true name is "Doctor Ivo Robotnik".
-In Sonic the Hedgehog: Triple Trouble, the level titled "Robotnik Winter Zone" retains its name across all regions, including Japan.